awesomerank/awesomerank.github.io/lists/exAspArk/awesome-chatops.md

 * [ChatOps San Francisco YouTube Channel](https://www.youtube.com/channel/UCAvvR4g9fodNAS61Ep_XnMg) – More videos from each meetup.
 * [Installing Hubot on Windows with PowerShell DSC](https://www.youtube.com/watch?v=Gh-vYprIo7c) - Using the Hubot PowerShell Desired State Configuration (DSC) resource to install Hubot on Windows.
 * [Embrace ChatOps, stop installing deployment software](https://www.youtube.com/watch?v=SZ3UfwBACIo) + [slides](http://www.slideshare.net/geshan/embrace-chatops-stop-installing-deployment-software-larcon-eu-2016) - A talk from Laracon EU 2016 about how to leverage ChatOps for automated deployment using Hubot.
+* [ChatOps with PowerShell and Errbot](https://www.youtube.com/watch?v=XIMOFnfdOx0) - A talk from PowerShell Conference Europe 2017 about how get started with Errbot on Windows with PowerShell.

 ## Books